Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine.

-2. In the Snapshot menu, select the [More] icon > Restore snapshot.
+2. In the volume detail page, go to the Snapshot section and select [More] > Restore Snapshot.

 Delete snapshot

-You can delete snapshots that are no longer in use.
+You can delete snapshots that are no longer needed.

-• If there is one or more incremental backup snapshots, the entire backup snapshot for that volume cannot be deleted.
+• If any incremental snapshots exist, the full snapshot cannot be deleted.

 caution